MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Sorting-Numeric-Values.md

 ---
 title: "Sorting Numeric Values"
-description: This topic explains how items, such as documents, are numbered in navnow. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+description: Describes Sorting Numeric Values.
+This topic explains how items, such as documents, are numbered in navnow. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na